Python Lesson 1

 - Variable assignment and arithmetics

-Apart from the three methods given below you can create an independent
+Apart from the methods given below, you can also create an independent

 Python program and launch it from a terminal.